Chet Gladchuk

 Chester Stephen Gladchuk Sr. (April 4, 1917 – September 4, 1967) was an American professional football player who was a center for the New York Giants of the National Football League (NFL).
 He played college football for the Boston College Eagles, earning first-team All-American from the Associated Press in 1940.
-He was selected by the Pittsburgh Steelers in the second round of the 1941 NFL draft.
+He was selected 12th overall by the Pittsburgh Steelers in the second round of the 1941 NFL draft.
 After playing seven seasons for the New York Giants and after taking a season off, Gladchuk joined the Montreal Alouettes of the Canadian Football League in 1949, played a full 12-game season, and helped win the Larks first Grey Cup.
 Gladchuk was elected to the College Football Hall of Fame in 1975.